Kipper-Lang/Kipper/src/docs/functions.md

 print_banner();

 // ✓ Simple function with arguments and return-type
-// Note: It is good to always document your functions to make sure you understand their behaviour even later on!
+// Note: It is good to always document your functions /*
-/*
  * @brief Adds the prefix before the main_str
  * @param prefix The prefix that shall be added